QuantSysBio/qiSPI/README.md

 If you are processing proteins, save their sequence in a single-entry `.fasta` file and deploy it in `INPUT/sequences/`.
 Specify the name of the `.fasta` file in the `substrateSeq` column of the sample list.
 Alternatively, you can paste the entire protein/peptide sequence into the corresponding list entry (only recommended for polypeptides).

+#### digestTime
+Time point after which the digestion was stopped. **Please provide the time in hours!** For instance, if the digestion time is 15 min, enter 0.25. **Do not put any units in this column!**
+Zero-hours time points are treated as control measurements.
+Please enter *0* as time point for the control measurements.

+#### biological_replicate
+Number of the biological (NOT technical!) replicate.
+In the final kinetics, the mean over all technical replicates is calculated, whereas biological replicates are displayed separately.
+Please have a look at the full sample list (`INPUT/sample_list.csv`) for clarification.

+#### order
+Order in which the .raw files were processed in Mascot Distiller. **This column is important for matching the time points to the correct intensities!**.
+The first sample processed should be labelled *Ref*.
+All subsequent samples should be labelled as *C1, C2, C3, ....*.
+Please have a look at the full sample list (`INPUT/sample_list.csv`) for clarification.

+#### raw_file
+Provide the **full** name (including .raw suffix) of the .raw file for the respective sample.
+Note that you do NOT have to provide the .raw files for the pipeline.
+The name of the .raw file is solely required as information during sample processing.

+#### search_result
+Provide the **full** name (including .csv suffix) of the sample's search result file.
+Deploy all search result files in the `INPUT/search_results/` folder.

+#### quantitation_result
+Put the file name of the table matches in this entry.
+Table matches should be provided as `.txt`, `.csv` or `.html` files.
+Note that the pipeline is tested for the `.txt` file format.
+Deploy the respective file in `INPUT/quantitation_results/`. **They should not contain any headers!**
+If you are processing multiple proteins/polypeptides at once, make sure to rename the files so that each protein/polypeptide is processed using a distinct quantification file.
+Please have a look at the full sample list (`INPUT/sample_list.csv`) for clarification.

+#### peptide_quantification
+Put the file name of the peptide quantification file in this entry.
+Table matches should be provided as `.txt`, `.csv` files.
+Note that the pipeline is tested for the `.csv` file format.
+Deploy the respective file in `INPUT/quantitation_results/`.  **They should not contain any headers!**
+If you are processing multiple proteins/polypeptides at once, make sure to rename the files so that each protein/polypeptide is processed using a distinct quantification file.
+Please have a look at the full sample list (`INPUT/sample_list.csv`) for clarification.

 ## execution
 qiSPI relies on [Conda](https://docs.conda.io/en/latest/) and Snakemake.
 In order to install Conda, click on this [link](https://docs.conda.io/en/latest/miniconda.html) and follow the installation guidelines for your respective operating system.